About Our Website

 During 1995 & 1996 Steve and I also participated in the gathering of plant samples from the crop circles for analysis in the US as part of the BLT project.
 From 1995 – 2000 we visited literally hundreds of formations at ground level photographing and recording what we found.
 For those five years we were totally committed to seeing as many of the circles as we humanly could.
 There were not many formations that occurred in Wiltshire and Hampshire, during those years, that we did not see first-hand.

 In 2000 I became involved in the organisation and running of the Glastonbury Crop Circle Symposium.
 I helped to run the event for five years before going on to organise my own conference in 2005 with Steve and fellow researcher Michael Glickman.
-Held each summer in the Corn Exchange in Devizes, the Summer Crop Circle Lectures is now one of the most vibrant and respected events of its kind.
+Held each summer in the Corn Exchange in Devizes, the Summer Crop Circle Lectures was the largest, most vibrant and respected events of its kind.
+We currently run our annual crop circle gathering in the Bear Hotel in Devizes each summer.
+In recent years we have actively scaled down our event to make it easier to continue to run and keep up with with the mammoth task of recording the circles each summer.
+More intimate and manageable, it makes conversation and debate easier, but it is no less vibrant and enthusiastic than ever!
+Karen also now runs a bi-annual crop circle retreat Circles of Transformation Retreat in the heart of the Wiltshire countryside, where she and her close colleague Dr Jonathan-Paul DeVierville explore the connection of crop circles and consciousness, using many different ways to evoke and activate the circles in the psyche.

 The 2000s saw a significant re-orientation in our focus of work.
 We became more and more convinced that the circles were linked in someway to human consciousness and more specifically the evolution in our understanding of perspective, proportion, angle, space and time.
 I asked myself the question – “What is shape?”
 In 1997 I wrote the first in a series of articles linking crop circles to sound and vibration (cymatics), this lead to research over several years linking the crop circles to subtle vibration and it’s possible influence on the human psyche.
 It’s where the phrase ‘temporary temples’ originated, as I discovered that many ancient cultures were well aware of this link and actively used certain geometry and proportions in sacred buildings to ‘raise the vibration’ of the worshippers inside.
 Could this be why people experienced the crop circles as special, sacred spaces?
 Our researches then took us onto sacred symbolism, sacred landscape and beyond.